 The Rail Ring is most players' preferred tool of destruction, for reasons described under Game Breaker below.
 It's also great for Meadow Match as it's a very open map with many opportunities for sniping.

 Epic Riff: Both acts of Techno Hill Zone use a very distinctive keyboard riff.
 This riff is what ties the two act tunes together; besides the percussion line and the general musical style, virtually everything else about the music is differentnote Each act uses a completely different bass line, for example.

 Fridge Horror: When a Deton crashes into a wall, the animal is released.
 But in earlier versions, if it hits the player or another Deton, there is no sign of the animal inside.

 Tails can easily fly through irritating bottomless pit sections...
 But even he has trouble in Egg Rock Zone.

 Knuckles's gliding and climbing abilities can similarly be used to bypass a lot of platforming sections.
 It's actually worse with him, since the levels are rarely, if ever, designed against him, and there's no timer for either of his abilities.

-If you master it, the Rail Ring effectively becomes one in multiplayer, since it can be fired from any distance making instant contact, and since it only requires one successful hit to make an enemy drop all his/her resources.
-Plus, the amount of Knockback one character takes from being damaged by a Rail Ring is more extreme compared to those of the other ring types.
+If you master it, the Rail Ring effectively becomes one in multiplayer, since it can be fired from any distance while standing still, running, or jumping- making instant contact with any unfortunate soul that's on the receiving end.
+The amount of Knockback one character can take from being damaged by a Rail Ring is also extreme compared to those of the other ring types.